Skip to main content

 Sate Engineer

-The data engineer is someone who develops, constructs, tests and maintains architectures, such as databases and large-scale processing systems.
-The data scientist, on the other hand, is someone who cleans, massages, and organizes (big) data.
+The data engineer develops, constructs, tests, and maintains architectures such as databases and large-scale processing systems.
+The data scientist, on the other hand, cleans, massages, and organizes (big) data.

 You might find the choice of the verb "massage" particularly exotic, but it only reflects the difference between data engineers and data scientists even more.

-Generally speaking, the efforts that both parties will need to do to get the data in a usable format is considerably different.
+Generally speaking, the efforts that both parties will need to make to get the data in a usable format are considerably different.

-Data engineers deal with raw data that contains human, machine or instrument errors.
-The data might not be validated and contain suspect records; It will be unformatted and can contain codes that are system-specific.
+Data engineers deal with raw data that contains human, machine, or instrument errors.
+The data might not be validated and contain suspect records.
+It will be unformatted and can contain system-specific codes.

-The data engineers will need to recommend and sometimes implement ways to improve data reliability, efficiency, and quality.
-To do so, they will need to employ a variety of languages and tools to marry systems together or try to hunt down opportunities to acquire new data from other systems so that the system-specific codes, for example, can become information in further processing by data scientists.
+Data engineers will need to recommend and sometimes implement ways to improve data reliability, efficiency, and quality.
+To do so, they will need to employ a variety of languages and tools to marry systems together or hunt down opportunities to acquire new data from other systems so that the system-specific codes, for example, can become information for further processing by data scientists.

-Very closely related to these two is the fact that data engineers will need to ensure that the architecture that is in place supports the requirements of the data scientists and the stakeholders, the business.
+Very closely related to these two is the fact that data engineers will need to ensure that the architecture that is in place supports the requirements of the data scientists, the stakeholders, and the business.

-Lastly, to deliver the data to the data science team, the data engineering team will need to develop data set processes for data modeling, mining, and production.
+Lastly, the data engineering team will need to develop data set processes for data modeling, mining, and production to deliver the data to the data science team.

 Find out more about what a data engineer does in our full article.